linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/Characteristics and Risks of Standardized Options.md

 (one or both of which could be non-leveraged fund shares).
 One of the components in each pair is referred to as the target component and the second is referred to as the benchmark component.
 The index is calculated by measuring the total return of the target component relative to the total return of the benchmark component.
 The index will rise as and to the extent that the target component outperforms the benchmark component, and will fall as and to the extent that the opposite occurs.
 The value of the relative performance index will be set to a base value, such as 100, initially.
 The following example illustrates the calculation of a relative performance index.

 EXAMPLE: Assume that a relative performance index has an initial base value of 100.
-If the total return of the target component in one day is  $10\%$  and the total return of the benchmark component in the one day period is  $9\%$ , the index value of the relative performance index at the end of the one day period would equal  $100 \times (1 + 10\%) / (1 + 9\%) = 100.92$ .
-If the total return of the target component in the one day period is  $9\%$  and the total return of the benchmark component in the one day period is  $10\%$ , the index value of the relative performance index at the end of the one day period would equal  $100 \times (1 + 9\%) / (1 + 10\%) = 99.09$ .
+If the total return of the target component in one day is 10% and the total return of the benchmark component in the one day period is 9%, the index value of the relative performance index at the end of the one day period would equal 100 × (1 + 10%) / (1 + 9%) = 100.92.
+If the total return of the target component in the one day period is 9% and the total return of the benchmark component in the one day period is 10%, the index value of the relative performance index at the end of the one day period would equal 100 × (1 + 9%) / (1 + 10%) = 99.09.

 The example above illustrates only a scenario where the total return assumed is for a one day period.
 Other periods would yield different results.
 Market participants should contact the exchange on which these options are traded for a more complete description of the index calculation methodology.